 What if my puppy is scared?

-If your puppy is scared or hesitant about a new experience, be sure to introduce him gradually.
+If your puppy is scared or hesitant about a new experience, be sure to introduce him to things gradually.
 It’s fine if it takes multiple tries for your puppy to be engaged in a new situation.
 Some puppies do better with fewer dogs, because it’s less overwhelming.
 Give your puppy a treat or a favourite toy as you introduce him to the scary situation.
 This will create positive associations.
 The more confident and positive you are, the more your puppy will be open to trying something new.